Medical error: System and process design

-In 2000, The Institute of Medicine released "To Err is Human," which asserted that the problem in medical errors is not bad people in health care—it is that good people are working in bad systems that need to be made safer.
+In 2000, The Institute of Medicine released "To Err Is Human," which asserted that the problem in medical errors is not bad people in health care—it is that good people are working in bad systems that need to be made safer.

-Poor communication and unclear lines of authority of physicians, nurses, and other care providers are also contributing factors.
+Poor communication and unclear lines of authority between physicians, nurses, and other care providers are contributing factors.
 Disconnected reporting systems within a hospital can result in fragmented systems in which numerous hand-offs of patients results in lack of coordination and errors.

-Other factors include the impression that action is being taken by other groups within the institution, reliance on automated systems to prevent error., and inadequate systems to share information about errors, which hampers analysis of contributory causes and improvement strategies.
+Other factors include the impression that action is being taken by other groups within the institution, reliance on automated systems to prevent error, and inadequate systems to share information about errors, which hampers analysis of contributory causes and improvement strategies.
 Cost-cutting measures by hospitals in response to reimbursement cutbacks can compromise patient safety.
 In emergencies, patient care may be rendered in areas poorly suited for safe monitoring.
-The American Institute of Architects has identified concerns for the safe design and construction of health care facilities.

-Infrastructure failure is also a concern.
-According to the WHO, 50% of medical equipment in developing countries is only partly usable due to lack of skilled operators or parts.
+The American Institute of Architects has also identified concerns for the safe design and construction of health care facilities.
+Infrastructure failure is often a concern: according to the WHO, 50% of medical equipment in developing countries is only partly usable due to lack of skilled operators or parts.
 As a result, diagnostic procedures or treatments cannot be performed, leading to substandard treatment.

 The Joint Commission's Annual Report on Quality and Safety 2007 found that inadequate communication between healthcare providers, or between providers and the patient and family members, was the root cause of over half the serious adverse events in accredited hospitals.
 Other leading causes included inadequate assessment of the patient's condition, and poor leadership or training.

 Competency, education, and training

 Variations in healthcare provider training & experience and failure to acknowledge the prevalence and seriousness of medical errors also increase the risk.

-The so-called July effect occurs when new residents arrive at teaching hospitals, causing an increase in medication errors according to a study of data from 1979 to 2006.
+The involvement of medical students may also have an effect.
+For example, the so-called July effect occurs when new residents arrive at teaching hospitals, causing an increase in medication errors as demonstrated by a study of data from 1979 to 2006.

+This has been disputed: while the Committee on Quality of Health Care in America described medical mistakes as an "unavoidable outcome of learning to practice medicine", as of 2019, the commonly accepted link between prescribing skills and clinical clerkships has not yet been demonstrated by the available data.
+Conversely, in the U.S. legibility of handwritten prescriptions has been indirectly responsible for at least 7,000 deaths annually.